Clean Energy

 ELPC Senior Attorney Josh Mandelbaum said, “The outdated verification rules allowed MidAmerican to mislead the public about its clean energy mix, claiming 100% renewable energy while operating a large, uneconomic, and polluting coal fleet.
 By rescinding these rules, the IUC shows its leadership by refusing to give a stamp of approval to MidAmerican’s misleading claims.”

-ELPC is a proud member of the Clean Up MidAm campaign, along with organizations including the Iowa Environmental Council, Sierra Club, Clean Energy Districts of Iowa, Iowa Interfaith Power & Light, Mom’s Clean Air Force, and countless independent Iowans who care about the future of the state.
-We speak at public events and engage with the community about the economic and environmental opportunities of retiring coal in favor of affordable, clean, and renewable energy.
+ELPC is a proud member of the Clean Up MidAm campaign, along with organizations including the Iowa Environmental Council, Sierra Club, Clean Energy Districts of Iowa, Iowa Faith & Climate Network, Mom’s Clean Air Force, and countless independent Iowans who care about the future of the state.